 I recently had the pleasure to hear Brian Herd talking about Elder Law.
 His opening statement fascinated me.
 He said, the biggest risk to people’s wealth was a ‘do nothing mentality’.
+Lets discover why you should prepare a Financial Plan as quickly as possible.

 According to Brian, 60% of people have never made a will.
 When they die, the courts decide who receives the money and the laws of the court are almost certainly not going to allocate your inheritance the way you want it.
-In addition, even more people do not have an enduring power of attorney or a living will.
+In addition, even more, people do not have an enduring power of attorney or a living will.
 This means that if you lose the physical or mental capacity to manage your affairs, the court will appoint someone to do this on your behalf.
 Again, the person appointed may not be the person of your choice or the best person to manage your affairs efficiently.

 Why you need a financial plan

 Brain gave lots of examples of how not having a will had resulted in detrimental effects for a person’s inheritance and how often the benefits of the estate ended up going to the wrong party.
-For example, in one case, the beneficiary was bankrupt so the creditors took all the money and in another the daughter was separated and the ex-husband claimed half the inheritance in the property settlement.
+For example, in one case, the beneficiary was bankrupt so the creditors took all the money and in another, the daughter was separated and the ex-husband claimed half the inheritance in the property settlement.

 Did you know that if you reach the age of 85, you have a one in two chance of suffering dementia?
 In the case of not having an enduring power of attorney, a wealthy woman who owned a large private company had a public trustee appointed to manage her affairs.
 This resulted in falling profitability for the company and the loss of value for the beneficiaries of the will.